pomf/pomf/README.md

 ### Migrating from MySQL to SQLite

-Previously, we have used MySQL as the default database platform for pomf.
-Generally this is undesirable.

 MySQL is relatively complicated to administer, brings in many unneeded dependencies, and consumes more resources than SQLite would, and result in worse performance for pomf.
 Additonally, poorly configured installations have the potential to pose a security risk.